shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-48207351/README.md

 Hence the architecture maintains UNets core U-shaped structure.
 The activations in the context pathway are computed by context modules, which are pre-activation residual blocks with two 3x3x3 convolutional layers and a dropout layer to extract information in the context pathway.
 Context modules are connected by 3x3x3 convolutions with an input stride of 2.
 This reduces the resolution of the feature maps to allow more features as the network goes down the aggregation pathway.
 In the localization pathway, features from the lower levels of the network with contextual information at low spatial resolution are transferred to higher spatial resolution.
 This is done by upsampling the low-resolution feature maps and recombining them with a concatenation operation, a variation from the transposed convolution often used in U-Net.
 A localization module follows the upsampling and recombination step, consisting of a 3x3x3 convolution followed by a 1x1x1 convolution that further reduces the number of feature maps.
 Deep supervision is employed with segmentation layers integrated at different network levels.
 The network uses leaky ReLU nonlinearities and instance normalization to enhance stability.

+## The Problem

+The problem this implementation is attempting to solve is semantic segmentation of the ISIC 2017/8 dataset with the Improved UNet with all labels having a minimum Dice similarity coefficient of 0.8 on the test set.

 ## ISIC Dataset

 The ISIC 2017/8 dataset consist of 2000 training data images of skin lesions.
 The challenge that the dataset was created for had a goal to help participants develop image analysis tools to enable the automated diagnosis of melanoma from these dermoscopic images.